earnaud/MetaShARK-v2/README.md

 ## Installing MetaShARK

+### Local installation

 There are two versions of MetaShARK currently available:

 * Stable : this version is the last version described in the *RELEASES.md* file.
 * Dev : this version is the last version released, described later in this file.
 However, it might suffer some bugs.

-**If you are using Dev version, reinstall it regularly !** The dev team will try to push needed fixes at least once per day during dev maintenance.
+**If you are using Dev version, reinstall it regularly !** The dev team will try to push needed fixes at least once per week during dev maintenance.

 All dependencies are described in the DESCRIPTION file.
 You will also need to install the following system libraries, according to you OS: